miguelfondeur/kiss-ui/content/_index.md

 <section>
     <div class=".container">
         <div class="flex">
-            <h2>Kiss is....</h2>
+            <h2>Light is....</h2>
             <p>A collections of vanilla HTML, CSS, and Javascript patterns that takes full advantage of native browser features and API's.</p>
-            <h2>Kiss is not....</h2>
+            <h2>Light is not....</h2>
-            <p>Kiss is NOT a framework.
+            <p>Light is NOT a framework.
 There are no third party dependencies.
 It is not opinionated.
-Kiss is a starting point for your project that minimizes complexity for the developer while simultaneously priotitizing an accessible User Experience.</p>
+Light is a starting point for your project that minimizes complexity for the developer while simultaneously priotitizing an accessible User Experience.</p>
         </div>
     </div>
 </section>